Clinical Trials Using Docetaxel

 Location: University of Iowa / Holden Comprehensive Cancer Center, Iowa City, Iowa

-This pilot early phase I trial studies how well degarelix, bicalutamide, and docetaxel before surgery works in treating patients with high risk prostate.
-Hormone therapy using degarelix and bicalutamide, may fight prostate cancer by lowering the amount of testosterone the body makes.
-Drugs used in chemotherapy, such as docetaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving degarelix, bicalutamide, and docetaxel before surgery may work better in treating patients with prostate cancer.
+This phase II trial studies how well berzosertib (M6620) and carboplatin with or without docetaxel works in treating patients with castration-resistant prostate cancer that has spread to other places in the body (metastatic).
+M6620 may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Drugs used in chemotherapy, such as carboplatin and docetaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Giving M6620, carboplatin and docetaxel may work better in treating patients with metastatic castration-resistant prostate cancer compared to carboplatin and docetaxel alone.

 Docetaxel or Paclitaxel in Reducing Chemotherapy-Induced Peripheral Neuropathy in African American Patients with Stage I-III Breast Cancer